SESYNC-ci/advanced-git-lesson/README.md

 tab within RStudio.
 This confused some students who were more used to just opening a terminal window locally, or possibly doing it within JupyterLab.
 So just be aware to make sure people who might not be using RStudio are following along.
+- On the other side of the coin, some students weren't too familiar with the RStudio GUI.
+Make sure you don't assume they all are, and accommodate those who are not.
 - When creating a new empty repo on GitHub, you need to have at least one commit before you can create a branch.
 Otherwise there is no master/main branch and thus nothing to branch a new branch from.
 Initializing the repo with a README.md will accomplish this.